n0Trader/TDI/README.md

 # TDI - Trading Data Interface
-Generic interface to retrieve trading data, inspired by **[DBI](https://dbi.r-dbi.org/)**.
+Generic interface to retrieve trading data, inspired by **[DBI](https://dbi.r-dbi.org/)**, and implemented with S4 OO.
 The purpose is to support the eco-system of trading application(s) and quantitative analysis with a package which is solely developed to collect trading data from multiple sources (API's) through a reliable standardized interface.

 The package offers a first draft implementations for the Yahoo Finance API, IEX Cloud API and FRED Economic data API.
 For now the generic **Trading Data Interface** and its first implementations are developed into the TDI package.
-The intention is to split the generic interface and the API implementations into different packages (like the approach in RDI).
+When growing the intention is to split the generic interface and the API implementations into different packages.

 In the philosophy of Tinyverse - **"[Light weight is the right weight](http://www.tinyverse.org/)"** - our aim is to **keep it simple and keep it light**.